A Handsome Little River

 We have no clue as to who gave it its present name, Teton, nor when, much less any logical reason for it.

-With the name "Tanzey," Clark referred to a plant he saw in great quantities along this tributary.
-Presumably it resembled a familiar one back in Virginia, the common tansy (Tanacetum vulgare), a perennial herb that had been introduced into colonial gardens from Europe, probably for medicinal purposes.
+With the name "Tanzey," Clark referred to a plant he saw in great quantities along this tributary that presumably resembled a familiar one back in Virginia, the common tansy (Tanacetum vulgare L.), a perennial herb that had been introduced into colonial gardens from Europe, probably for medicinal purposes.